 To grant this waiver, the IRB reviewer utilizes the Exempt with HIPAA Waiver checklist.

 Frequency of Review

-Protocols designated for exempt are not required to be submitted for annual renewal.
+Protocols designated as exempt are not required to be submitted for continuing review.